 |It can be used with indexed views||It cannot be used with indexed views|

-In this article, we have discussed the commands DELETE and TRUNCATE and have pointed out the differences as well.
-Apart from these commands, there is one another command to perform this operation and it is DROP command.
+In this article, we have discussed the commands DELETE and TRUNCATE difference and have pointed out the comparisons as well.
+Apart from these commands, there is one another command to perform this operation and it is the DROP command.
 DROP command is used to remove a table from the database.
 In this command, no trigger is usually fired.
-Like TRUNCATE command, it is also a DDL command.
+Like the TRUNCATE command, it is also a DDL command.
 DROP operation cannot be rolled back while DELETE and DROP can be rolled back.

-There may be cases when one option may be suitable than other like if you need quick result than TRUNCATE option may be better as it takes less time in query execution, while in case if you may need to roll back the table than DELETE may be a better option for you.
+There may be cases when one option may be suitable than other like if you need quick results than the TRUNCATE option may be better as it takes less time in query execution, while in case if you may need to roll back the table than DELETE may be a better option for you.
 So, we can say that as per the table properties you can use the one that is suitable for you and your project.
 Both of the operations are suitable for delete operation.
+Hope you are now clear about truncate vs delete sql server.

-In this way, we have seen that in SQL there are in all three options to perform the DELETE operation.
+In this way, we have seen SQL delete vs truncate and came to know that in SQL there are in all three options to perform the DELETE operation.
 As per requirement and table size and the properties of each command, a user can use any of these commands to perform the delete operation.
-Moreover, most of the DBAs prefer TRUNCATE command as it is faster than Drop and DELETE commands.
+Moreover, most of the DBAs prefer the TRUNCATE command as it is faster than Drop and DELETE commands.
 DDL or DML commands are separate and be used by the user as per their requirement.
 So, in your case use the one that is most suitable for your project.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.